suman600/Machine-Coding-Challenges/lru-cache.md

-# LRU Cache (Search Bar History)
+## LRU Cache (Search Bar History)

-## Overview
 This is a simple **Least Recently Used (LRU) Cache** implementation in JavaScript using `Map`.
 It stores recent search queries and removes the oldest one when the cache reaches its capacity.
 This is useful for search bars that remember a limited number of past searches.

-## Features
-- Stores a fixed number of recent search queries.
-- Moves accessed queries to the most recently used position.
-- Removes the least recently used query when the cache is full.
-- Retrieves the search history in **most recent first** order.

-## Implementation
-The cache uses:
-- **Map** for O(1) lookups and maintaining insertion order.
-- **A fixed capacity** to control the number of stored search terms.

-## Code
+## Code Example

+Below is the JavaScript code used in this example:

 ```javascript
 class LRUCache {
   constructor(capacity) {